-From daylight to sunset glow: realistic image transformation with histogram matching
+From daylight to sunset: Realistic image transformation using histogram matching

-This example illustrates the histogram matching technique, which is used to transform the pixel brightness distribution of one image so that it matches that of a reference image.
-If the images are multi-channel, the process is performed separately for each channel, provided the number of channels is matched.
+This example illustrates a histogram matching technique that is used to transform the pixel brightness distribution of one image so that it matches the distribution of the reference image.
+If the images are multi-channel, the process is performed separately for each channel, provided that the number of channels matches.

 Histogram matching is widely used in computer vision and image processing tasks.
-For example, it is indispensable when processing data acquired under different lighting conditions or from different devices such as cameras or sensors.
-This method allows to unify the appearance of images, which is especially important in such tasks as object recognition, image registration, and feature matching.
+For example, it is indispensable when processing data obtained in different lighting conditions or from different devices such as cameras or sensors.
+This method allows you to unify the appearance of images, which is especially important in tasks such as object recognition, image registration, and feature matching.

-- Medical image preprocessing, where it is important to maintain homogeneity of data from different devices.
+- Preprocessing of medical images, where it is important to maintain uniformity of data obtained from different devices.

-- processing of aerial and satellite images taken at different times of day or from different angles.
-2.
+- Processing of aerial photographs and satellite images taken at different times of the day or from different angles.

-- Preparing data for machine learning, where consistent image statistics contribute to improving the quality of models.
+- Preparation of data for machine learning, where consistent image statistics contribute to improving the quality of models.

-There are many applications for this technique, let's look at an example now
+There are a lot of applications for this technique, now let's look at an example.

-The task is to transform an image of a daytime landscape into a realistic sunset landscape by changing its colour palette and brightness so that the sky takes on warm shades (pink and orange) and the lighting becomes more subdued and characteristic of the evening.
+There is a task - to transform an image with a daytime landscape into a realistic sunset landscape, changing its color palette and brightness so that the sky acquires warm shades (pink and orange), and the lighting becomes more subdued and characteristic of the evening time of the day.

 Basic transformations